 If you knew about the small leak and didn’t fix it, it could impact this plumbing issue being covered by your homeowner’s insurance policy.

 You should inspect your toilet supply line roughly every 6 months, especially if it’s an older toilet.
 Don’t forget to check that the shutoff valve works in the case of an emergency as well.
+It’s important to know how to turn the water off to your toilet ahead of time.

 You will find the supply line connector hose behind the toilet near the bottom.
 In most cases, you can find the shut-off valve at the wall connection.
 The supply line may be inside your wall if you have a tankless toilet.